rokucommunity/roku-deploy/readme.md

      */
     host?: string;
     /**
      * The username for the roku box.
-This will almost always be 'rokudev', but allow to be passed in
+This will always be 'rokudev', but allow to be passed in
      * just in case roku adds support for custom usernames in the future
      * @default "rokudev"
      */